numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

   ``Unit("m") > Unit("cm")``), since we may want to develop a meaning for these operators that is common to all DTypes.

 * Sorting functions are moved to the DType class.
-They are implemented by defining a method ``dtype_get_sort_function(self, sortkind="stable") -> sortfunction`` that must return ``NotImplemented`` if the given ``sortkind`` is not known.
+They may be implemented by defining a method ``dtype_get_sort_function(self, sortkind="stable") -> sortfunction`` that must return ``NotImplemented`` if the given ``sortkind`` is not known.

 * Functions that cannot be removed are implemented as special methods.
+  Many of these were previously defined part of the :c:type:`PyArray_ArrFuncs` slot of the dtype instance (``PyArray_Descr *``) and include functions such as ``nonzero``, ``fill`` (used for ``np.arange``), and ``fromstr`` (used to parse text files)
+  These old slots methods will be deprecated and renamed replacements following the new design principles added.
-Since the old dtype methods can be deprecated and renamed replacements added, the API is not defined here, and it is acceptable if it changes over time.
+  The API is not defined here.
+Since these methods can be deprecated and renamed replacements added, it is acceptable if these new methods have to be modified.

 * Use of ``kind`` for non-built-in types is discouraged in favor of ``isinstance`` checks.  ``kind`` will return the ``__qualname__`` of the